indigotech/taq-github-bot/src/data/local/github/tracks/track-4/steps/step-3.md

 - In order to avoid submitting more than once, your app should block the submit button.

 ### On Login Success
 If everything goes well with the login mutation, you should navigate to the User List page.
-It can be a blank page, since we don't implements it yet.
+It can be a blank page, since we didn't implement it yet.

 ### On Login Error
 If you get an error with the login mutation, just **show the error message you'll receive from server**.